 Details of Proposed Design Change >> (if PoA, please detail any changes to PoA design)

 The location of the project in the current PDD is limited to four districts in Rwanda, namely Rusizi, Ngoma, Rwamagana and Bugesera.
-The project participants request with this Design Change Memo the extension of the location of the project, hence to extend the geographical boundary to all districts in the Republic of Rwanda.
+The project participants request with this Design Change Memo the extension of the location of the project, hence to extend the geographical boundary by two more districts, namely the District of Kirehe and the District of Nyagatare in the Republic of Rwanda.

 Describe the Impacts of Design Change on the following